apollographql/apollo-server/docs/source/performance/caching.md

 On initialization, this plugin automatically begins caching responses according to [field settings](#in-your-schema-static).

-The plugin uses the same bounded in-memory LRU cache as Apollo Server's other features.
+The plugin uses the same in-memory LRU cache as Apollo Server's other features.
 For environments with multiple server instances, you might instead want to use a shared cache backend, such as [Memcached or Redis](./cache-backends#configuring-external-caching).

 > In addition to the [`Cache-Control` HTTP header](#caching-with-a-cdn), the `responseCachePlugin` also sets the `Age` HTTP header to the number of seconds the returned value has been in the cache.